A Complete Guide to Testing AI and ML Applications

 - As domain-specific information is necessary, creating a test or test (e.g., labeling data) costs time and money.

-- Since it's so challenging to identify trustworthy carpenters, ML testing frequently indicates false positives in defect reports.
+- As it is challenging to identify trustworthy carpenters, ML testing frequently indicates false positives in defect reports.

-Key factors to consider when testing AI-based solutions
+Key factors to consider while testing AI-based solutions

-For AI-based solutions, data is the new code.
-So, to have a well-functioning system, these solutions must be tested for any change in input data.
+When evaluating AI-based solutions, it's important to remember that data is the new code.
+For a well-functioning system, these solutions must be tested for any change in input data.
 This is similar to the classic testing approach, in which any changes in the code cause the improved code to be tested.
-When evaluating AI-based solutions, there are a few things to keep in mind:

-- Creating system validation test suites: Algorithms and test data sets are used to create system validation test suites.
-For example, test scenarios for a system designed to predict patient outcomes based on pathology or diagnostic data must include risk profiling of patients for the disease in question, patient demography, patient therapy, and other similar test scenarios.
+Algorithms and test data sets are used to create system validation test suites.
+These test suites must include various test scenarios, such as risk profiling of patients for the disease in question, patient demography, and patient therapy, for a system designed to predict patient outcomes based on pathology or diagnostic data.

-- Reporting test findings: Because ML-based algorithm validation yields range-based accuracy (confidence scores) rather than expected outcomes, test results must be written in statistical terms.
-For each development, testers must determine and specify confidence criteria within a given range.
+Test results must be presented in statistics since machine learning algorithm validation yields range-based accuracy or confidence scores rather than expected outcomes.
+For each development, testers must specify confidence criteria within a given range.

 Critical aspects of AI systems testing